samadanilab/AC-PC-Landmark-Prediction/README.md

 # AI-Enabled Automatic and Precise AC-PC Localization on CT Using Registration-Guided 3D-UNets

 This repository provides code to develop and evaluate a framework of image registration informed 3D-UNets to automatically localize the Anterior (AC) and Posterior Commissure (PC) landmarks on non-contrast Computed Tomography (CT) scans.

-**Note:** This repository is a snapshot of the code used to generate the results for the axial reformat-specific AC-PC localization presented in the manuscript.
-While the core logic is fully functional and reproducible, the codebase is currently being refactored and documented for the final public release.
+While the codebase is for axial reformats, it is readily extended to coronal and sagittal reformat-based localization.

 ## Model Availability Disclaimer
 As this framework was originally developed using data from the Dept. of Veterans Affairs (VA), we are unable to publicly release the model weights trained on internal VA head CT scans due to patient privacy regulations and data security policies.
 However, we provide the complete source code and a detailed step-by-step tutorial to enable researchers to train the model using their own datasets.